 Photography, Photocopying & Digitisation

-Please note that you should make an appointment in advance with the Assistant Curator to view items from the Paintings, Prints and Drawings Collection (firstname.lastname@example.org). .
+Please note that you should make an appointment in advance to research using items from the Paintings, Prints and Drawings Collection.
+Please see the Research pages for details.

 There is no charge for initial email enquiries.
 Please note that replies may take up to two weeks.
 Staff can carry out more detailed research at a cost of £15 (plus VAT) per hour.